syne-tune/syne-tune/docs/source/index.rst

   can set a threshold on how much worse we allow the final solution to be compared to the global optimum, such that we automatically stop the optimization process once we find a solution that meets this criteria.
-* You can now customize writing out results during an experiment, as shown in `examples/launch_height_extra_results.py <examples.html#customize-results-written-during-an-experiment>`__.
-* You can now warp inputs and apply a
-  `Box-Cox transform to your targets <tutorials/basics/basics_bayesopt.html#box-cox-transformation-of-target-values>`__ in Bayesian or MOBSTER, free parameters are adjusted automatically.
-* New tutorial:
-  `Using Syne Tune for Transfer Learning <tutorials/transfer_learning/transfer_learning.html>`__.
-  Transfer learning allows us to speed up our current optimisation by learning from related optimisation runs.
-Syne Tune provides a number of transfer HPO methods and makes it easy to implement new ones.
-Thanks to `Sigrid <https://github.com/sighellan>`__ for this contribution.

 .. toctree::
    :name: Getting Started